SameerKamani/Flutter-Quiz-App/README.md

 Contributions are welcome!
 If you find any bugs or want to suggest improvements, please submit an issue or pull request on GitHub.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use and modify the code as per the license terms.

 ## Acknowledgements